szuwgh/knet/README.md

 # rnet
-rnet is a high-performance, lightweight, non-blocking, event-driven networking framework written in pure Rust, inspired by gnet
+knet is a high-performance, lightweight, non-blocking, event-driven networking framework written in pure Go